 16th September – 22nd October, 2016

 The presented video portrays a constant research of balance.
 Fluctuating and sinking objects are visible while moving slowly in an environment that can be recognised as water only after a long observation.
-Almanza Pereda recreates in his video a moving version of the still life painting by Juan Sánchez Cotán “Quince cabbage melon and cucumber” (c.
+Almanza Pereda recreates in his video a moving version of the still life painting by Juan Sánchez Cotán, “Quince cabbage melon and cucumber” (c.
 1602).
-Such as in the painting, the constant stage of the video is the “cantarero”, in the past a cooling-space where for preservation food was to be kept and hanged on strings.
-Music accompanies the dance of the food and brings the spectator into an hypnotic and meditative state.
+As in the painting, the constant stage of the video is the “cantarero”, traditionally a cooling-space used for preservation where food was to be kept and hung on strings.
+Music accompanies the dance of the food and brings the spectator into a hypnotic and meditative state.
 The melody is based on “Tiento 1”, a baroque theme by Spanish composer Antonio de Cabezon, a contemporary of Sánchez Cotán.

 The two sculptures are composed of filled water tanks, vintage furniture and again diverse items recur in the composition.
 Almanza Pereda uses the furniture as platform to hold the containers – represented by the aquarium – into a different world, playing with the relationship between container and content.
 The mind fails to anchor what it sees to the parameters of the normality, but on a deeper level this is also the leitmotif of most of still life works: they break with narrative’s scale of human’s laws of narration and importance, allowing us to live an uncanny moment.